 Active voice sentences are quite straightforward.
 There are three aspects to any punishment.
-You need to identify them to create sentences.
+First, you need to identify them to create sentences.
 These 3 are the subject, action, and verb.
 The entire grammatical voice theory is based on them.
 Active voice sentences use the three aspects with the subject leading, followed by the verb, and then the action.
-It satisfies the definition of the voice type.
+Finally, it satisfies the definition of the voice type.

 Passive Voice sentences are a little twisted.
 They also follow the same three aspects of the sentence.
 In most cases, a preposition is also added.
 The key is to know these three aspects by heart.
-In Passive voice sentences, the order is an object, 3rd form of the verb, the preposition, and then the subject.
+In Passive voice sentences, the order is an object, 3rd form of the verb, the preposition, and the subject.

 Note – You can easily convert sentences interchangeably through the structure.
 It is critical information to keep track of the language.
 Shift the order of sentences to change the voice type.